2022 Mercedes-Benz E-Class

 Our VerdictThe Edmunds Vehicle Testing Team evaluates a fresh batch of vehicles every week, pairing objective assessments at our test track with real-world driving on city streets, freeways and winding roads.
 The data we gather results in our Expert Ratings.
 They’re based on 30-plus scores that cover every aspect of the automotive experience.

-The Mercedes-Benz E-Class gets a refresh for 2021, helping it maintain its status as the class benchmark.
+The Mercedes-Benz E-Class got a refresh for 2021, helping it maintain its status as the class benchmark.
 The E-Class doesn't feel like a totally different car, but that's hardly a bad thing.
 The premium interior, smooth ride and excellent driver aids all come together in a handsome, well-crafted package.

 Rated for you by America's best test team.